Mx-Angel/ConnText-Docs/Design/ArchitectureNotes.md

 ## Overview
 This is a supporting document that will provide rationale for decisions made with the architecture.
 This supports the [ArchitectureDiagram.drawio](Diagrams/BackendArchitectureDiagram.drawio)/[ArchitectureDiagram.png](Diagrams/BackendArchitectureDiagram.png) files.

+The backend diagram will use the concept of an architecture diagram to show the different services that make up the server.
+Whilst the frontend diagram will use a component diagram to show the different components that make up the client application.

 ### Frontend Services